BEYOND MEDS — ALTERNATIVES TO PSYCHIATRY — A RESOURCE

 Beyond Meds is not only for people who have been diagnosed as having bipolar disorder as the original URL seemed to suggest to some.
 As I say in my “Undiagnosing Myself” post I do not believe that the diagnosis of bipolar is terribly significant and I chose the original URL and original title of the blog to attract people who may have experiences like mine and believe themselves to be bipolar. (the current URL and title no longer reflect this, still many often consider, incorrectly, that this is a “bipolar” blog)

 This blog may be appropriate for anyone with any psychiatric diagnosis.
-All psychiatric diagnosis can potentially respond to natural treatments and alternative perspectives.
+All diagnosis can potentially respond to natural treatments and alternative perspectives.
 The biopsych model is at best controversial.
 There are many different ways to consider difficulties of the psyche.

 So it’s also possible for anyone to consider life without medication.
 This blog is a contemplation about healing ourselves through means other than medication whether you’re on medications or not.
 And I might add whether you choose to stay on them or not.